japila-books/spark-sql-internals/docs/physical-optimizations/ApplyColumnarRulesAndInsertTransitions.md

 `ApplyColumnarRulesAndInsertTransitions` is a [Catalyst rule](../catalyst/Rule.md) for transforming [physical plans](../physical-operators/SparkPlan.md) (`Rule[SparkPlan]`).

+`ApplyColumnarRulesAndInsertTransitions` is very similar (in how it optimizes physical query plans) to [CollapseCodegenStages](../physical-optimizations/CollapseCodegenStages.md) physical optimization for [Whole-Stage Java Code Generation](../whole-stage-code-generation/index.md).

 ## Creating Instance

 `ApplyColumnarRulesAndInsertTransitions` takes the following to be created: